reveal/revealjs.com/src/api/config.md

 # Configuration Options

+Presentation behavior can be fine-tuned using a wide array of configuration options.
+These objects can be included where you [initialize](/api/initialization) reveal.js.
+It's also possible to [change config values at runtime](#reconfiguring).

-At the end of your page you need to initialize reveal by running the following code.
-Note that all configuration values are optional and will default to the values specified below.
+Note that **all** configuration values are **optional** and will default to the values specified below.

 ```javascript
 Reveal.initialize({